OnkelPony/hasher/README.md

 The program hashes all files using MD5, SHA1 and SHA256 starting in given directory and outputs the result into the logfile.
+It can also compare hashed files with given list of hashes and outputs equal records to the standard output.